Ottoman weapons: Mace

-Firearms and artillery
+Firearms

+Shishane

+Standard musket used across the empire from the 16th-19th centuries, making the leap from matchlock to miquelet.

+Džeferdar

+An ornate musket from the Bay of Kotor region, renowned for its stock profusely inlaid with mother-of-pearl.

+Tançica

+Balkan musket, easily identified by its full metal-covered stock and uniquely shaped butt, primarily attributed to Albanian gunsmithing traditions.

+Kariofili

+Flintlock musket from Greece, symbolic of the klephts and armatoles, easily recognized by its brass covered upward-curving stock that terminates in a distinctive fishtail butt.

+Boyliya

+Bulgarian musket featuring a unique miquelet lock sheathed in brass and a stock adorned with intricate inlay and silverwork.

+Artillery

 Origins

 The start of the use of artillery in the Ottoman Army is not very definite.
 Date estimates on when artillery entered Ottoman service vary, as most of the early history on Ottoman artillery was written in the late 15th century, long after the actual battles.
 One of the arguments is that the Ottomans used cannons in the Battle of Kosovo (1389) and Nukap (1396) and most certainly by the 1420s.
 However the other argument states that field guns entered service shortly after the Battle of Varna (1444) and more certainly used in the Second Battle of Kosovo (1448).